 Your child won’t be able to process his experience if he doesn’t feel you understand his upset.

-You might also find 5 Practical Tips To Help Overcome Anxiety in Kids useful
+You May Also Enjoy 5 Practical Tips to Help Overcome Anxiety in Kids

 #4.
 Don’t blow the issue out of proportion

 “He’s unhappy at school.
 He’s going to fail.
 He’ll never cope at school and he’ll be a drop-out in society.”